My Interview to Cook for Prince

 Interviewing to cook for Prince was a very memorable experience.
 I first, attended an interview that was conducted by his recording studio executives, in Los Angeles.
 I didn’t know what to expect as I rode the elevator up to the top floor of the unassuming West Los Angeles building.
 I entered an elaborate boardroom that had several executives waiting for my arrival.
 I was just a little nervous.

-During this period of study I learned about the many variances of a cuisine,that are endless.
-I am still learning.
-Recipes, mainly, handed down from one generation to the next , Soul Food is truly a cuisine of the soul and probably the most comforting., sustainable, mineral-rich to the point of medicinal, timeless cuisines on the planet.
+During this period of study I learned about the many variances of a cuisine, that are endless.
+I am still learning recipes, mainly, handed down from one generation to the next.
+Soul Food is truly a cuisine of the soul and probably the most comforting., sustainable, mineral-rich to the point of medicinal, cuisines on the planet, contrary to popular belief.

-I did the “trial “dinner spread at his managers home in the Beverly Hills “flats” and was hired!.
+After one month, I prepared the “trial “dinner spread at his manager's home in the Beverly Hills “flats” and was hired!.